pyxem/orix/CONTRIBUTING.rst

 .. note::

-    Some :mod:`orix.data` module tests check that data not part of the package distribution can be downloaded from the web, thus downloading some datasets of total size ~11 MB to your local cache (in the location returned from `pooch.os_cache("orix")`.
+    Some :mod:`orix.data` module tests check that data not part of the package distribution can be downloaded from the web, thus downloading some small datasets to your local cache.
+See the section on the :ref:`data module <adding-data-to-data-module>` for more details.

 To run the tests::